mininglamp-MLLM/HMLLM/README.md

 These tasks aim to objectively determine the narrative coherence of advertisement content and its effectiveness in attracting the target audience.
 In terms of evaluation, it follows the evaluation paradigm in [Video-ChatGPT](https://github.com/mbzuai-oryx/Video-ChatGPT/tree/main/quantitative_evaluation) to score the accuracy of generated answers.

 #### 3. Overview of Tasks and Protocols
-The table below presents an overview of the tasks, protocols, and the number of instructions in the SRI-ADV dataset.
+The table below presents an overview of the tasks, protocols, and the number of instructions in the Video-SME dataset.

 | Task Name | 1.
 Subjectivity | 2.
 Objectivity |
 | --- | --- | --- |